 Additional Sharing Projects that connect to the upgraded station/feeder will be required to contribute such that the Triggering Project, initial Sharing Project(s) (if any), and additional Sharing Projects have provided funding at an equal dollar per kW of Hosting Capacity.
 Triggering Projects and previously paid Participating Projects are to be provided refunds (from the utility) as a result of the additional contribution of Sharing Project(s).
 Refunds shall be provided to the Triggering Project and previously paid Sharing Project(s) until the Participating Projects have provided funding at a level that is equivalent to their Capacity Increase Shared Cost multiplied by their respective Hosting Capacity level.
-If additional Sharing Projects i and ii) shall apply.
+If additional Sharing Projects provide funding, the utility customer protections described in Scenario 1 (sections i and ii) shall apply.